Credit Information in Earnings Calls: Earnings Calls and Text Model Estimation

 \subsection{Ranking Tokens}

-The core of our text methodology is to estimate a mapping from the credit-related language of an earnings call dated as of day $t$ (see discussion above) to the firm's day $t$ closing CDS spread -- measured via the PVLGD transformation from (\ref{eq:pvlgd}).
-Given our dating convention for earnings calls, if a call occurs prior to 4 PM on day $t$, the associated CDS will be the day $t$ close; however, if the call takes place after 4 PM on day $t$, the associated CDS will be the closing level on day $t+1$.
-Estimating a stable mapping with either 2000 or 5000 tokens is challenging, especially in the out-of-sample version of our analysis where we perform our text analysis in rolling windows (discussed below).
+The core of our text methodology is to estimate a mapping from the credit-related language of a day $t$ earnings call to the closest subsequent closing CDS level -- measured via the PVLGD transformation from (\ref{eq:cds}).
+If a call occurs prior to 4 PM on day $t$, the associated CDS will be the day $t$ close; if the call takes place after 4 PM on day $t$, the associated CDS will be the closing level on day $t+1$.
+Estimating a mapping with either 2000 or 5000 tokens is challenging, especially in the out-of-sample version of our analysis where we perform our text analysis in rolling windows (discussed below).
 One way to reduce the dimensionality of the problem is to focus on a smaller subset of the most frequent tokens in the DTM.
 The disadvantage of this approach is that some tokens occur frequently, for example the word ``said,'' and yet have very little explanatory power for PVLGDs.
 Rather than choosing the most frequent terms in the DTM, we focus on selecting the most informative ones using a {\it forward selection} procedure as follows.

 Let $f_{i,t,j}$ denote the number of times token $j$ appears in the earnings call of firm $i$ at time $t$.
 The associated PVLGD is $PV_{i,t}$, derived using firm $i$'s closing CDS on day $t$.
 We first find the token $j^{(1)}$ with the highest absolute correlation, $|\corr\left(PV_{i,t},f_{i,t,j^{(1)}}\right)|$, with the set of pooled PVLGDs.
 Once the first token is selected, we regress its frequency out of the PVLGDs using the pooled regression